-This robust, hearty, and flavorful meal will satisfy any eater, vegan or not.
+This robust, hearty, and flavorful eggplant and lentil stew will satisfy any eater, vegan or not.
 This dish is yummy by itself, or served over a bed of rice, polenta, or mashed potatoes.

-The spices in this dish are very versatile.
-Feel free to experiment with other flavorings.
-I use cumin and paprika for a more Moroccan-style stew, but you could use turmeric or curry for a more Indian-style stew, ground coriander, Italian herbs, harissa paste, get creative!
+Brown and green lentils work best in this recipe.
+The longer you cook it, the silkier and more delicious the eggplant becomes, until it practically melts in your mouth.
+The spices in this eggplant lentil stew are also very versatile.
+Feel free to experiment with other flavorings, I use cumin and paprika for a more Moroccan-style stew, but you could use turmeric or curry for a more Indian-style stew, ground coriander, Italian herbs, harissa paste, get creative!

 - 2 medium eggplants, large dice